What is Nest?

 Will I ever see rooms that are not available at the moment?

 Yes.
-One feature of Nest is to show properties that have filled rooms, as well as free rooms so that you can see what is generally out there in the market.
-You can “favourite” any rooms you that appeal to you even if they are not currently available.
+One feature of Nest is to show properties with no vacancies, as well as free rooms so you can see what is generally out there in the market.
+You can “favourite” any rooms even if they are not currently available.
 This makes it easy for you to check back and keep track of when you can submit an application.

 How does the Nest matching work?

-When you conduct a search, Nest will give you a range of possible SDA options that suit your needs and wants for you to review.
+When you conduct a search, Nest will give you a range of possible disability housing options that suit your needs and wants for you to review.

 If you are not logged in or haven’t signed up to Nest, this will be a general search and some of the information about the properties may not be displayed.
-There may also be properties that are listed that might not meet some of your specific needs.
-This is because until you provide us with more details about your needs we can’t make specific matches.
-If you sign-up and provide more information, then you will be able to access all of the details about properties and rooms and get much better matches.
+There may also be properties that might not meet some of your specific needs.
+Until you provide us with more details about your needs we can’t make specific matches.
+If you sign-up and provide more information, then you'll be able to access all of the details about properties and rooms and get much better matches.

-Nest will always try and match the most important needs first and rank the options based on that.
+Nest will always try and match the most important needs first and rank your options based on your profile.
 If there is a property/room that meets lots of your needs but is not in the location you prefer, then it will still appear, but it might be further down the list.
-Try to review the whole list to see what is in there and to make sure you don’t miss out on some options that might be worth considering even though they are not high up in your search results list.
+Try to review the whole list to see what is in there and make sure you don’t miss out on some options worth considering even though they are not high up in your search results list.

 I’ve found a home I like, what should I do?

-If you are very interested in the room and it’s available you can submit an application.
-When you do this, it means that your details are shared with the provider who listed that property and they may want to communicate with you.
-It is entirely your choice to submit an application and we will not share your details with anyone unless you have chosen to do that.
+If you are very interested in a room and it’s available you should apply.
+When you apply your details are shared with the disability housing provider and they may then contact you.
+It is entirely your choice to submit an application.
+Your details will not be shared with anyone if you don't apply.

-If you are interested, but not quite ready to move, you can add that room to “Your favourites” – these are properties and rooms that you like but are not ready to submit an application for.
-You can also “favourite” properties/rooms which may not be accepting applications at the moment – that way you can check back and see if they become open for applications.
+If you're not quite ready to move, you can add rooms or properties to “Your favourites”.
+You can also “favourite” properties/rooms which may not be accepting applications.
+Then you can check back and see if they become open for applications at a later date.